 There are 18 low resource tracts in the county with identified unit capacity.
-Across these tracts, the CityCounty has identified capacity for 70.2 percent of the total lower-income capacity.
-79.0 percent of the total moderate-income capacity, and 54.9 percent of the total above moderate-income capacity).
-Tracts 3142, 3650.02, 3580, and 3141.03 in Bay Point, North Richmond and Rodeo contain 22.1-21.2 percent of total identified unit capacity (26.8 percent of lower-income unitsunit capacity, 24.3-4 percent of moderateincome unit capacity, and 4.35 percent of above moderate-income unit capacity), and have There are four census tracts that have the highest concentrations of poverty in the county, ranging from 18.9 to 22.6 percent of the population in these tracts.
-(3142, 3650.02, and 3580 and 3141.03 at

-22.6, 21.9, 20.0 and 18.9 percent respectively), containing 22.1 percent of total identified unit capacity.
-All four The median income inof these tracts have incomes-ranginges from \$54,790 to \$59,567, falling within the very lowincome category; populations of color comprise between 75.7 to 96.0 percent of the residents; the rate of renter overpayment exceeds 56.4 percent; renter households comprise approximately at least 50.0 percent of households and above in all tracts except for 3142; and all tracts are above the CalEnviroScreen threshold of 75th percentile, classifying them as a disadvantaged communityies.
+Across these tracts, the County has identified capacity for 70.2 percent of the total lower-income capacity, 79.0 percent of the total moderate-income capacity, and 54.9 percent of the total above moderate-income capacity.
+Tracts 3142, 3650.02, 3580, and 3141.03 in Bay Point, North Richmond and Rodeo contain 21.2 percent of total identified unit capacity (26.8 percent of lower-income unit capacity, 24.4 percent of moderate-income unit capacity, and 4.5 percent of above moderate-income unit capacity), and have the highest concentrations of poverty in the county, ranging from 18.9 to 22.6 percent of the population in these tracts.
+The median income in these tracts ranges from \$54,790 to \$59,567, falling within the very low-income category; populations of color comprise between 75.7 to 96.0 percent of residents; the rate of renter overpayment exceeds 56.4 percent; renter households comprise at least 50.0 percent of households in all tracts except for 3142; and all tracts are above the CalEnviroScreen threshold of 75th percentile, classifying them as disadvantaged communities.

-TABLE 6-43, RHNA-SITE CAPACITY BY CENSUS TRACT
+TABLE 6-43, SITE CAPACITY BY CENSUS TRACT